 No studies have been conducted in cancer populations.
 Therefore, additional clinical trials are needed to confirm safety and efficacy of pollen extract, including for use among cancer patients.

 Pollen extract should not be confused with propolis, which is pollen harvested by bees from many different plant families, and may also include other substances such as beeswax.

 There are two active ingredients in the formulation studied: a combined pollen and pistil extract (PI 82, 75%), which contains high levels of superoxide dismutase, and a pure pollen extract (GC FEM, 25%) (4).
 PI 82 pollen extracts are derived from Secale cereale (rye grass), Dactylis glomerata (orchard grass), and Pinus silvestris (Scots pine) while the pollen-pistil extract is derived from Zea mays.
 GC FEM pollen extract is derived from S. cereale, Z. mays, and P. silvestris (1).
 The preparation is standardized to contain 14 mg of amino acids per tablet (4).

 Laboratory studies determined that the pollen extract preparation used in studies contained low concentrations of the phytoestrogens daidzin, daidzein, and genistin, that were considered to be subeffective.
 These studies also did not detect genistein, formononetin, or biochanin A (1).
-In vitro, purified Swedish pollen extract did not show inhibition of the cytochrome P450 2D6 enzyme (6).
-In addition, animal studies indicate that the pollen extract formulation at high doses did not cause uterine growth in immature female rats, suggesting no estrogenic effects (1).
+In vitro, purified Swedish pollen extract did not show inhibition of CYP2D6 enzymes (6).
+Animal studies suggest that high doses of pollen extract do not cause uterine growth in immature female rats, suggesting no estrogenic effects (1).

 The exact mechanism for reduction of menopausal symptoms remains unclear but one study suggests that the antioxidant properties of the ingredients may play a role (4).